 1967 — "Police and the Ghetto" meeting in San Francisco

 By the end of July, 1967, police and poor, black communities across the nation were in a state of tension that had been building for years.
-Community anger over police brutality, severe unemployment, and a lack of decent housing had led to riots in Harlem, Philadelphia and Watts that destroyed businesses and police had killed dozens of people.
-The appearance of "Black Power" advocates and new, militant black groups such as the Black Panthers was creating confusion and tension among the building coalition of whites and blacks in the mainstream civil rights movement.
+Community anger over police brutality, severe unemployment, and a lack of decent housing had led to riots in Harlem, Philadelphia and Watts.
+Businesses were looted and torched and police had killed dozens of people.
+The increasing presence of "Black Power" advocates and new, militant black groups such as the Black Panthers was creating confusion and tension among the building coalition of whites and blacks in the mainstream civil rights movement.

-This meeting was typical of the way in which the Bay Area progressive community seemed to respond to issues at the forefront of their concerns.
+This meeting was typical of the way in which the Bay Area progressive community responded to issues at the forefront of their concerns.
 They usually gathered with diversity of ethnicity, political leanings, and ages.
-I would appreciate any information you readers can provide about names of those photographed, the topics discussed, and any actual results.

-Mark Comfort, Oakland community activist, in Latino garb.
-Lou Hartman, KPFA reporter recording Mark's remarks.
+Mark Comfort, Oakland community activist, speaks in Latino garb.
+Lou Hartman, KPFA reporter records Mark's remarks.